-- All BART stations are staffed by Station Agents who can show you the station's accessibility features. - All BART cars have designated priority seating near the doors for seniors and persons with disabilities.
+- All BART stations are staffed by Station Agents who can show you the station's accessibility features. - All BART cars have designated priority seating near the doors for seniors and persons with disabilities. - All BART stations are equipped with elevators.

-- All BART stations have public telephones and white courtesy telephones at all levels that connect directly to the Station Agent. - Service animals are permitted at BART stations and on trains.
+- All BART stations have public telephones and white courtesy telephones at all levels that connect directly to the Station Agent. - Service animals are permitted in BART stations and on trains.

-If you are blind or vision-impaired:
+If you are blind or vision impaired: